rriiaad/Summer-challanges/Personal Project/README.md

 you can also execute any file just by writing down it's name

 ## disclamer
-i'm not responsible of anything your are goging to do this with this
+I'm not responsible of anything your are goging to do this with this
 <br/>
-your are resposible for all your actions
+Your are resposible for all your actions
 <br/>
-your are not allowed to use this code without my permission and for now your not allowed :)
+Your are not allowed to use this code without my permission and for now your not allowed :)
 <br/>
-this code was created for educational purposes only
+This code was created for educational purposes only